disease-sh/node-api/README.md

 // this prints the global timeline api.historical.all().then(console.log)

+// this prints the global timeline for the last 10 days (use -1 to get all data) api.historical.all().then(console.log)

 // this prints an array of infected countries and their timeline api.historical.countries().then(console.log)

 // this prints a specified country and its timeline api.historical.countries({country:'china'}).then(console.log)

-// this prints a specified country and its timeline for the last 10 days api.historical.countries({country:'china', days:10}).then(console.log)
+// this prints a specified country and its timeline for the last 10 days (use -1 to get all data) api.historical.countries({country:'china', days:10}).then(console.log)

 // this prints a specified province of a specified country and its timeline